restatedev/documentation/docs/deployment-operations/deployment.md

 # Deployment

+This page contains some walkthroughs to deploy Restate and services.

 ## Deploying Restate

 Restate is currently a single binary that contains everything you need.
 It exposes three services by default, each on different ports: